 Probably most Americans still revile Richard Nixon, but I am inclined to both empathy and sympathy for him.
 His aides Bryce Harlow and Henry Kissinger put their finger on the core issue: his profound loneliness owing to the absence of love and affection as an adolescent.
 "Can you imagine what this man would have been like," Kissinger asked, "if someone had loved him?"

 A half-century afterward, Nixon's presidency remains one of the most consequential of all, and yet it fell apart for a ridiculous, unnecessary scandal borne of non-pecuniary paranoia.
 (Recall that he was wildly popular heading into the 1972 election, and the rival Democratic Party was beset by ideological infighting.
 Nixon was coasting to re-election; he would ultimately carry forty-nine of the fifty states even after the Watergate scandal broke.)

 I remember a private conversation perhaps fifteen years afterward with U.S. Senator Paul Simon, the liberal Democrat from Illinois.
 I asked Simon to cite a Republican he respected, and he pointed to Nixon.
 I was astonished.
 Simon predicted that Nixon's impact on the world would be felt for generations: the geopolitical opening to China, the end of the U.S. military draft, the establishment of OSHA and the EPA, the airlift of fuel to Israel, the enactment of clean air and water laws, the enfranchisement of 18-year-old voters—and, to speak the obvious, a newfound sensitivity to the abuse of presidential power.
 Being Nixon is one of many serviceable biographies of this fascinating man, and it is as good a place as any to begin.
-(See also my review of another of those biographies, Richard M. Nixon, below.)
+(See also my review of another of those biographies, Richard M. Nixon by Elizabeth Drew, below.)